Idaho Public | A Better Way Forward

 5. Open pathways for creators and communities so participation extends across the state

-Why the structure feels stronger
+Why the structure matters

 Clear ownership gives people a direct answer to who holds the institution in trust.